flutter/website/src/release/breaking-changes/1-22-deprecations.md

 In accordance with Flutter's [Deprecation Policy][], deprecated APIs that reached end of life after the 1.22 stable release have been removed.
-This is the first time deprecated APIs have been removed from Flutter, and some of these deprecations predate our migration guide policy.
+This is the first time that deprecated APIs have been removed from Flutter, and some of these deprecations predate our migration guide policy.